-- A holistic development of education system from pre-nursery to Class XII by removing segmentation. - An Ekalavya Model Residential School will be set up in every block with more than 50% Schedule Tribe (ST) population and at least 20,000 tribal persons by 2022 to provide quality education to tribal children. - Prime Minister's Research Fellows (PMRF) scheme to be launched covering the 1,000 best B.Tech students each year from premier institutions and providing them facilities to pursue Ph.D in IITs and IISc with a "handsome fellowship". - Allocation for Kendriya Vidyalayas is Rs.
-4,425 crore, fully financed from National Investment fund.
+- A holistic development of education from pre-nursery to Class XII by removing segmentation - An Ekalavya Model Residential School will be set up in every block with more than 50% Schedule Tribe (ST) population and at least 20,000 tribal persons by 2022 to provide quality education to tribal children. - Prime Minister's Research Fellows (PMRF) scheme to be launched covering the 1,000 best B.Tech students each year from premier institutions and providing them facilities to pursue Ph.D in IITs and IISc with a "handsome fellowship". - Allocation for Kendriya Vidyalayas is Rs.
+4,425 crore, fully financed from National Investment fund

-One of the major criticisms the present NDA government has faced since it came to power is its failure to keep the single biggest promise of job creation.
-The increasing unemployment rate validates that India failed to capitalise on its 'demographic dividend.'
+One of the major criticisms the NDA-led government has faced since it came to power is its failure to keep the single biggest promise of job creation.
+The increasing unemployment rate validates that India failed to capitalise its 'demographic dividend.'
 Probably keeping this in mind, the Finance Minister during his last Budget Speech before the General Election has stated that "creating job opportunities and facilitating generation of employment has been at the core of our policy-making".
-The Economic Survey 2017-18 has also underscored that employment generation should be a standout policy focus of the government.
+The Economic Survey 2017-18 has also underscored that employment generation should be a stand-out policy focus of the government.
 Education is fundamental for a healthy and productive population which contributes towards nation building.
-Although education should be established as a basic human right, the government could have adopted the human capital approach of education at least to begin with to build a skilled reservoir.
-However, the budgetary announcement for the Education Sector does not reflect the government's efforts towards realising this vision.
+Although education should be established as a basic human right, the government could have adopted the human capital approach of education to build a skilled reservoir.
+However, the budgetary announcement for the Education Sector does not reflect the government's efforts towards realising this long term vision.

-TDept. of School Education and Literacy (Rs. crore) ☐ Dept. of Higher Education (Rs. crore) 2018-19 (BE) 50000 35010 85010 2017-18 (RE) 47006 34862 81869 2016-17 (A) 42989 29026 72016 2015-16 (A) 41800 25439 67239
+CDept. of School Education and Literacy (Rs. crore) ☐ Dept. of Higher Education (Rs. crore) 2018-19 (BE) 50000 35010 85010 2017-18 (RE) 47006 34862 81869 === 2016-17 (A) 42989 29026 72016 2015-16 (A) 41800 25439 67239 2014-15 (A) 45722 23152 68875

-Figure 6.1: Composition of MHRD Budget by Department (in Rs. crore)
+Figure 6.1: Composition of MHRD Budget by Department (Rs. crore)

-Note: Union Governments expenditure on education covers expenditure by Ministry of Human Resource Development (MHRD) only; BE-Budget Estimates, RE-Revised Estimates
+Note: Union Governments expenditure on education covers expenditure by Ministry of Human Resource Development (MHRD) only; BE-Budget Estimates, RE-Revised Estimates, GDP figures are at current market price (2011-12 series) Source: Compiled by CBGA from Union Budget documents, various years